 One of these days, we all recognize and know, even though we hate to admit it, all the vaunted, proud, symbols of our civilization as we know it today are going to be brought low, to crumble into dust, to be lost in the debris of the ages.
 All the knowledge on which we pride ourselves today will be lost in some forgotten tomb.
 Man's glory shall fade.
 All the accomplishments of our present day which give us such self-satisfaction will become nothing but obscure references in some future history, if anything at all.
 And what will endure in that day is the work of God.
 These great facts, revealed in this letter, will still be as brilliant and untarnished in their reality as they are today.
-Rudyard Kipling once wrote about the British Empire.
+Rudyard Kipling once wrote about the British empire, want to lift our eyes above the plodding, puny circumstances of our own present experience to the greatness of what God is doing, we must give our attention to these great thoughts -- planned before the foundation of the world, begun even before there was an earth, designed to reveal the greatness of God's grace, his compassion, his tenderhearted love, his forgiving ability, his power restore, available through the one Person who in all the scope of history is able to accomplish what no other man could do, Jesus Christ himself, and resulting at last in the healing of all division and the breaking down of every barrier.

-- Far flung, our navies melt away, on dune and headland sinks the fire. - Lo, all our pomp of yesterday is one with Nineveh and Tyre.
+Far flung, our navies melt away, on dune and headland sinks the fire.
+Lo, all our pomp of yesterday is one with Nineveh and Tyre.